US STOCKS-Wall Street closes lower as virus spike hits travel stocks

 "People made the assumption this was a gangbusters quarter for the banking industry when that's far from the truth," Bove said, adding second-half profits are expected to be very strong.

-United Airlines Holdings Inc UAL.OQ was the largest decliner on the S&P 500 after reporting a bigger-than-expected adjusted net loss to push the S&P 1500 airline index .SPCOMAIR down.
+United Airlines Holdings Inc UAL.OQ was the largest decliner, falling 8.5%, on the S&P 500 after reporting a bigger-than-expected adjusted net loss to push the S&P 1500 airline index .SPCOMAIR down 4.6%.

 Analysts expect first-quarter earnings from S&P 500 firms to jump 31.5% from a year earlier, according to Refinitiv IBES data.